“The Holy Trinity”

 - El Greco meaning “The Greek” was his nickname due to his Greek nationality.

-- In 1570 El Greco moved to Rome, and he was received at the Palazzo Farnese, which had become the centre of the artistic and intellectual life of the city.
+- In 1570 El Greco moved to Rome, and he was received at the Palazzo Farnese, which had become the center of the artistic and intellectual life of the city.

 - Michelangelo and Raphael had just died when El Greco moved to Rome.